turt2live/ietf-mimi-messaging-requirements/draft-ralston-mimi-messaging-requirements.md

   have the same safe failure mode.
 * Presence or online state.
 Like read receipts or typing notifications, presence has the same safe fallback mode.
+* Ability to reliably synchronise visible conversation history between messaging services.
+* Ability to port conversation history between messaging services.
 * Images, videos, files, and audio in messages.
 The content format would specify a fallback to (rich) text to support messaging services that are primarily text-based, such as by specifying a URL for users to click on to view the relevant media.
-Voice messages can be represented as audio file uploads with minor decoration metadata in the content format.
+* Voice messages are semantically distinct from file transfers, but can be represented as audio file uploads with minor decoration metadata in the content format.
 * Replies (also called "rich quoting") to reference specific messages or parts of messages.
 A content format specification might define a fallback format to ensure messaging services that